BrandonBian/OSDR-GNN/README.md

 # My modification of OSDR-GNN for customized prediction on materials

-On line 18, change the global variable to indicate whether to train on materials or on teir functions.
+On line 18, change the global variable to indicate whether to train on materials or on teir functions (original implementation).

 ```
 material = True
 ```

+## (2021/07/27 Update): Added new dataset (v6) with new attribute "manufac_type"
+1. Debugged the dataset so that the columns match the previous version (v3).
+2. Modified the data processing code to take into account the new attribute (feature).

+# Original Information
-# ADS-OSU-Assembly-Graph
+## ADS-OSU-Assembly-Graph
 > Ongoing collaboration between Autodesk and Oregon State University concerning the creation of assembly-flow based knowledge graphs to infer function

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)